RobRendell/gTove/README.md

 * When a player adds a mini/template/map to tabletop from their Drive, make it automatically revealed.
 * Show an indicator to GMs while the tabletop needs to be saved, and a spinner when it's being saved.
 * Make clients continuously check that they're in sync with one another.
+* Allow players with gTove Drive files to "bookmark" tabletops they don't own in the Tabletops section.

 ## Plans/TODO

+* Mini A attached to mini B attached to template: can move mini B relative to the template by dragging on mini A.
 * Combined device layout isn't saved to Drive, so later joiners don't get the correct state.
 * Ross was trying to navigate with the browser forward/back buttons.
 * Elastic selection tool, to select multiple minis/templates at once?
 * Andrew requests a way to draw a several-line polygon to select an area to clear fog of war.
 * Andrew requests a way to undo when you accidentally cover/uncover the map losing your detailed fog of war.
 * Bundles don't support templates.